-Taken together, our first hypothesis was not entirely confirmed.
-We only found evidence of distractors with affective features having greater interference on task-performance compared to visually similar distractors without affective features, when examining RTs - but not when examining accuracy and BIS.
+Taken together, our first hypothesis was not entirely confirmed as we only found evidence of distractors with affective features having greater interference on task-performance compared to visually similar distractors without affective features when examining RTs but not when examining accuracy and BIS.
 However, our second hypothesis was confirmed insofar as the performance of participants was worse when a special distractor was close to the target or a threatening distractor was present, while the task was easier with a nonthreatening target presented far from the target.

-4.3.1.4 Target-Absent vs. Target-Present Trials
+4.3.1.4 Target absent vs. target present trials